FacilMap/facilmap/docs/src/developers/client/README.md

 * Modify the objects on a collaborative map (only if opened through its writable or admin ID)
 * Be notified live about changes that other people are making to the collaborative map.

-Note that in the context of the client, a collaborative map will be referred to as __pad__.
-This is because the collaborative part of FacilMap used to be a separate software called FacilPad.

 The socket on the server side maintains different API versions in an attempt to stay backwards compatible with older versions of the client.
 Have a look at the [./changelog.md](changelog) to find out what has changed when upgrading to a new version of the client.